superbox-dev/unipi-control-os/README.md

 For more information visit https://buildroot.org/ and read the documenation.

-The default username and password is unipi/unipi.
+The default root password is `unipi`.